MartinKavik/voting-solana-moonzoon/questions.md

     )
     ```

-4. Is this example the only Solana example with a Wasm frontend?
+4. Is this repo the only Solana example with a Wasm frontend?
 I wasn't able to make it work with the stable Solana version.
 The `Cargo.toml` looks like this now:
     ```toml
     # @TODO Replace with stable solana-* versions.
     # We need newer memmap2 (it's a transitive depedency),